nimec77/openai_chat/README.md

 🤖 DeepSeek: Rust is a systems programming language that focuses on safety, speed, and concurrency...

 💬 Enter your message: /exit
+👋 Thank you for using DeepSeek Chat!
+Goodbye! 🚀
 ```

 ## Project Structure